leoboyerbx/gask/packages/cli/README.md

 ## **🔐 Environment Variables**

-Gask Build offers a secure way to inject variables at build time without exposing your entire system environment.
+Gask offers a secure way to inject variables at build time without exposing your entire system environment.

 ### **1. Setup**